ringcentral/ringcentral-api-docs/docs/messaging/quick-start.md

 # SMS Quick Start

-!!! info "Important:Please read [RingCentral's SMS content and messaging policies](../sms-content-policy/)"
+!!! info "Important:Please read [RingCentral's SMS content and messaging policies](../sms-content-policy/) and [Campaign Registry(10DLC) update](../10dlc-campaign-registry/)"

 Welcome to the RingCentral Platform.
 RingCentral is the leading unified communications platform.
 From one system developers can integrate with, or build products around all the ways people communicate today: SMS, voice, fax, chat and meetings.